LeaderNess · IFS Inner Work

 Defensive Blocker • Relational Control

-Core wound: autonomy punished — connection requires self-erasure
+What drives it: autonomy punished — connection requires self-erasure

 “I please and take care of everyone.
 It’s the only way I know how to feel valued.”